1 Corinthians Chapter 16

 5. Let all things you do be done in ^love.

-7. So also, submit yourselves to men like these, and every man who works together and labors.
+7. So you also, submit yourselves to men like these, and to every man working together and laboring.

 8. But I rejoice at the coming of Stephanas, and Fortunatus, and Achaicus because these men filled the void you left,